Lcolvin-Dev/Restaurant_Managementsystem/README.md

 # Restaurant_Managementsystem
-ASP.NET Core application with SQL database integration for managing restaurant operations This project is a web-based restaurant management application built using ASP.NET Core and SQL Server.
+ASP.NET Core application with SQL database integration for managing restaurant operations.
+This project is a web-based restaurant management application built using ASP.NET Core and SQL Server.
 It demonstrates backend development, database integration, and application configuration.

 Technologies Used